Container-based agents

 This means you can use --dangerously-skip-permissions for the Claude Code CLI inside the container (to avoid interactive trust prompts) while still maintaining policy enforcement through hooks.

-Integration with Kickoff
+Integration with kickoff

 The --container flag on crosslink kickoff run handles the full workflow: